Nintendo Adventure Books Key

 - Reset: A hard reset, usually not labeled as such in story (except in Monster Mix-up) but effectively starting over the book by sending you to the start again or very close.
 Typically these remove your attained items so you can’t exploit it (except again in Monster Mix-up).

 - Shaggy dog: A ‘shaggy dog’ story is a pointless story, so this path is a pointless path!
-It will not grant items or points or advance story, leaving you right where you were.
+Think a loop-back, except you can't do anything useful with it, going in circles for no reason.
+This is thankfully rare.

 US vs UK versions with images: